-Deepspace is a multidisciplinary work that investigates arts and science as methods of inquiry into the unknown.
-From the immediate source of the body through to visual and sonic translations, Deepspace examines processes of searching for, collecting and ordering information that we use to understand the universe.
+From the immediate source of the body through to visual and sonic translations, Deepspace investigates arts and science as methods of inquiry into the unknown.
 In this work, the body is located between the extremities of remoteness and proximity, connectedness and isolation, certainty and uncertainty.

 Read more about James’ experience and Deepspace in his essay Thoughts on Deepspace